A self-hosted solution to keep your browser's bookmarks synchronized without limiting yourself to one provider.

 Set up the browser extension(s)

-Right now, we support Firefox.
+Right now, we support Firefox and Chrome (less so, Vivaldi).
 Grab the extension as usual. :-)

 - Support synchronization of bookmark tags.
 There does not seem to be a WebExtensions API for that yet.